ArkEcosystemArchive/laravel-ui/README.md

 import "@ui/js/taggable.js";
 ```

-3. Ensure to import the tributejs scripts in the placed where the component will be used
+3. Ensure to import the tributejs scripts in the places where the component will be used

 ```html
 @push('scripts')